garrandall/popular-music-data/tracks/guilty-until-proven-innocent-jay-z-r--kelly.md

 that what's mine is mine, nobody get to take
 I don't bend, break, fold, scratch, go down
 My mental rolodex see these words?
 I just don't know
-I know stress, drama, niggaz upsettin my mama Arrested, put in the lineup, tryin to put dents in my armor But I'm a survivor, plus I'm liver than most
+I know stress, drama, niggas upsettin my mama Arrested, put in the lineup, tryin to put dents in my armor But I'm a survivor, plus I'm liver than most
 Out on bail, fifty thou', still ridin with toast
 I ain't tryin to collide with folk, but I don't want folk takin Jigga for joke
-I guess you niggaz just woke - good morning!
+I guess you niggas just woke - good morning!

 You can't touch me, no you can't touch me